fletchel/DL2-CALM/blogpost.md

 Further gains in the efficiency of autoregressive LLMs would increase the accessibility of these models for applications in both academia and industry.
 Although the CALM framework already provides a noticeable improvement in the inference time, the best performing confidence estimation method &mdash; **softmax response** &mdash; introduces significant computational overhead by requiring multiplication of the tokens with a weight matrix of the final layer MLP.
 This leads to $\mathcal{O}(VD)$ time complexity, where the $V$ denotes the output vocabulary size and $D$ is the dimensionality of hidden representation.
 In extreme cases, the inference may take more time compared to the original model for difficult tokens where the required confidence threshold is exceeded only in the later layers.

 ![Inference time for baseline T5-small and CALM](https://github.com/fletchel/DL2-CALM/assets/34794757/195f07cd-437e-4f00-99b0-3eb3de806416)
+Figure 2.
+Inference time comparison for full T5-small model and CALM framework

 The above plot shows that even when using a high confidence threshold of $\lambda = 0.9$, CALM with **softmax response** confidence estimation can lead to a noticeable improvement in the inference times without much decrease to $\text{ROUGE-L}_{sum}$ scores.
 However, it can be observed that over 20% of the inference time is spent on confidence estimation &mdash; if the model's predictions were more uncertain and the average number of layers after which the prediction is returned would be higher, it would happen that the prediction time for CALM model would exceed that of the baseline model.
 Additional attention should then be given to reducing the time needed for confidence estimation when a higher number of layers is need to be traversed before obtaining confident predictions.

 Additionally, the impact of analysing the full history of representations generated at previous layers rather than only the current layer has not been analysed by the authors of CALM.
 Out of the three confidence estimation methods, two of them (**softmax response** and **early-exit classifier**) utilise only the latest hidden representation, while **hidden-state saturation** takes the outputs of two most recent layers into consideration.
 However, it remains to be seen whether utilisation of the full history of generation hidden-states may prove beneficial to the performance of early-exit methods, especially for models consisting of many layers.

 ![CALM diagram](https://github.com/fletchel/DL2-CALM/assets/70916204/01f461b7-7296-41d5-85c0-84c7dbba7441)
-Figure 2.
+Figure 3.
 High-level illustration of softmax reponse/early-exit classifiers

 Lastly, the original method employs a complex calibration procedure for finding an exit threshold $\lambda \in [0, 1]$ such that the early-exit predictions remain consistent with respect to the full model.
 Furthermore, the provided statistical guarantees are unlikely to generalise.
 The assumption under which the model operates is that the calibration set $S_{cal}$ is representative of the entire distribution of prompts.
 This is a strong assumption, and in certain situations, it is unlikely to hold.
 While this may work for cases where the LLM operates on a constrained dataset (for example, an LLM used only to summarise news articles), it will likely not work for LLMs that are used in e.g. chatbots, where users can input any prompt they want, some of which will be out-of-distribution.
 The statistical guarantees provided by the CALM paper may therefore provide a false sense of confidence in the outputs.
 Thus, we aim to compare the speed/accuracy tradeoff of a naively selected threshold (i.e. hyperparameter search) with a calibrated threshold, to determine whether the calibration provides a noticeable benefit.